My next endeavor: head boys’ varsity basketball coach of the Frederick Force

 3) While I value education, I’d much rather learn by real-world experience.
 Learn from others in the profession.
 Study the craft up close and personal.
 I also refused to say “no” to opportunities because I viewed every opportunity as a pivotal building block toward my dream of working full-time for the Washington Post or writing about college basketball on a national level.

 But that was the problem: I refused to say “no.” And now I had to look myself in the mirror: uphold my commitment to the guys who look up to me?
-Or go to the Georgetown-Villanova game so I can meet my own wants.
+Or go to the Georgetown-Villanova game so I can meet my own wishes.

 I stayed back that night and went to church two hours before our 7 p.m. start time because I had nothing else to do.
-It turned out to be one of the most powerful nights amongst myself and the guys.
+It turned out to be one of the most powerful nights among myself and the guys.
 Deep conversation.
 A lingering conflict resolved.
 Next-level fellowship.

 Once I stepped back, I realized signs of burnout.
 And when you work so hard for something — inch closer to the lofty goals you tenaciously pursue — and then sense the dream fleeting, even after coming to terms you’re not as passionate as before, uncertainty breeds anxiety.
-Because if it’s not journalism, then what is it? …
+Because if it’s not journalism, then what is it?

 Three months later, after I had covered UMBC’s historic upset over No. 1 Virginia in Charlotte, I disbanded Maryland Sports Access — the venture I invested so many hours in.
 I didn’t and will never put the journalism path to bed, but as I distanced myself from everyday writing and the constant usage of social media, I genuinely felt happier and freer.
 Then, in July, I felt a strong calling to get back into coaching basketball.

 From 2015 to 2018, I coached DRCC’s high school church league basketball team and in 2014-15 I even helped my alma mater, Linganore.
 We won the school’s second-ever region title that year.
+That was special.

-I had no luck finding an assistant position for the next three months.
+I had no luck finding an assistant position the next three months.
 So, I then started this website to blog and loosely cover high school football for the time being.
-I took a semester off at Frederick Community College because of an unclear path.
+I took a semester off at Frederick Community College because I had no direction.
 By November, anxiety had reached an unbearable high.

 At that moment, I had a new vision: there are kids in Frederick who need me … and not just any group of kids.
 Kids who fall through the cracks.
 Overlooked.
 Often forgotten.
 And it’s on me to discern that.
 I then realized, one of the guys I lead every Wednesday night at the church plays for the homeschool basketball team in Frederick.
 I thought, how cool would it be to spend more time with him and serve as his coach?